Diverse Home Learning Resources

 • Feedback is clear and usable

-• Sessions connect to the learner's real workload
+• Sessions connect to the student's real workload

 • The family understands next steps